Killer Whale Totem

 106" x 33.5 " x 22"

-Renowned mixed media artist and totemic carver David Svenson illustrates a small part of his process while carving Preston Singletary's "Killer Whale Totem".
+Renowned mixed media artist and totemic carver David Svenson illustrates a small part of his process while carving Preston Singletary's large "Killer Whale Totem".

-Learn more about the first totem cast in lead crystal by Preston Singletary, "Family Story Totem", completed in a series of three.
+Learn more about the first large totem cast in lead crystal by Preston Singletary, "Family Story Totem", completed in a series of three.